mode1990/scPseudobulk-analysis-/README.md

 # scPseudobulk-analysis-
-Automated pipeline for psuedobulk analysis and downstream unsupervised analysis based on seurat v5 Sure, here is a README.md file for your automated pipeline.
+Automated pipeline for psuedobulk analysis and downstream unsupervised analysis based on seurat v5

 ```markdown
 # Pseudobulk Analysis Pipeline with Seurat v5